egislev/FTHelper/README.md

     	  This list is renewed every time slot. v1.01	 improved messages list both for linux and windows, used wxlisctrl v1.02	 "Wanted DX" is working
+    v1.03	 "Ignored DX" and "Wanted LOC" is working

     sudo apt install libwxgtk3.2-dev